Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Introduction

 \subsection{Contributions and Paper Organization}

-Now, a natural question arises: \textit{Is it possible to achieve noise-robust ST fusion while preserving the original spatial structure?} To answer this question, we propose a new ST fusion framework called Temporally-Similar Structure-Aware ST fusion (TSSTF).
+Now, a natural question arises: \textit{Is it possible to achieve noise-robust ST fusion while preserving the original spatial structure?} To answer this, we propose the Temporally-Similar Structure-Aware ST fusion (TSSTF) framework.
 When the reference and target dates are temporally close, the corresponding HR images are expected to have similar spatial structure.
 Exploiting this prior knowledge, TSSTF accurately extracts the underlying spatial structure from the noisy reference image and effectively reflects it to the estimated target HR image.
-The TSSTF framework is built upon the following two key mechanisms as illiustrated in Fig.~\ref{fig: TSSTF illustration}. \begin{itemize} \item \textit{Temporally-Guided Total Variation:} We develop a novel regularization function specialized for ST fusion, termed temporally-guided total variation (TGTV), which effectively captures the spatial characteristics of the reference HR image.
+The TSSTF framework is built upon the following two key mechanisms as illiustrated in Fig.~\ref{fig: TSSTF illustration}. \begin{itemize} \item \textit{Temporally-Guided Total Variation:} We employ a weighted total variation-based regularization specialized for ST fusion, termed temporally-guided total variation (TGTV).
 TGTV evaluates neighborhood differences with adaptive weights derived from the reference HR image, unlike standard total variation, which treats them all uniformly.
 Minimizing TGTV promotes spatial piecewise-smoothness while preserving the original spatial structure.

 \item \textit{Temporally-Guided Edge Constraint: } When the reference and target HR images share similar spatial structure, the locations of their edges are likely to coincide.
 On the other hand, the edge intensities may vary due to temporal changes in the spectral brightness of the surrounding regions.
 Then, we develop a constraint, termed the temporally-guided edge constraint (TGEC), that enforces the consistency of edge locations while allowing for variations in edge intensities. \end{itemize}